-A rule engine based on users' personal preferences notifies them of new data in the Feature system.
+Feature A rule engine based on users' personal preferences notifies them of new data in the system.
 Feature Definition Notifications are generated by the notification engine and stored in the core of the D-CENT platform.
 It informs users when a bill is being closed, when their argument is replied to upvoted or downvoted and when they are mentioned.
 User story A user needs to know when an event happens relevant to their community's data.
 For example, when an edit is made to a document they are working on or when when the community makes a decision about a proposal.
 Description When taking part in a debate on the platform it's extremely important that it let's users know when other users are interacting with them.
 In previous experiences we found out that unless you get a notification it's unlikely you'll go back to the debate to see is someone has replied to your comment.
 The engine sends you an email every time a user gets mentioned or an argument replied to, upvoted or downvoted.
 There are going to be settings at the user level and proposal level.
 Notifications will be sent for every update or a report every certain period of time.
 A notification engine consists of the following components: - Server: events taking place in the debate online are stored for later processing. - Triggers: Functions that are executed whenever a specific event is received by the Server.
 They are mentions, replies, upvotes and downvotes, bill closing dates and tag-related activity.
 Technical implementation The notification engine is under the notifier branch: https://github.com/d-cent/democracyos/tree/notifier-integration and sends out email as a transport protocol.
 It should support Twitter.
 If necessary, we can expand the notification engine to post to Facebook, although due to restrictions by Facebook it will require a "Facebook App" for D-CENT to be built.
-Notification options can be seen under /settings/notifications Screenshot of Testing done Image: DemocracyOS via mail132-7.atl131.mandrillapp.com to me image: the mail t
+Notification options can be seen under /settings/notifications Screenshot of Testing done DemocracyOS via mail 132-7.atl131.mandrillapp.com to me Hi, Gui Vil, You have a new reply on you argument: "Again, baby!"
+Please click here to see it.
+The DemocracyOS team.
+Click here to Reply or Forward